OpenTTD/website/_posts/2024-02-18-how-its-made.md

 Now let's assume that the person is in fact developing a feature (like for example the new ship pathfinder) and has completed the initial development.
 Since OpenTTD moved to its current home on GitHub almost 6 years ago, we've adopted a fixed process for any change to OpenTTD.
-The first step in the process is to open a so-called pull request (PR) on GitHub with the proposed changes to the source code in the form of git commits.
+The first step in the process is to open what is called a *pull request* (PR) on GitHub with the proposed changes to the source code in the form of git commits.
 Additionally, we require a description of the changes following a specific template to make sure nothing important is left out.

-Whenever a PR is opened or updated, a set of automatic checks is kicked off that are designed to catch some easy to make errors.
+Whenever a PR is opened, various automatic checks run to verify some formal things, but while those checks are running, other contributors can already begin to review and comment on the pull request.
-The checks can be divided into three groups.
-The first group does some formal checks that are designed to make sure the source code stays readable and consistently formatted.
-The second group triggers a set of various compiles for different compilers and platforms.
-This is to make sure the PR compiles on all platforms we support and not just the one feature was developed on.
+The automated checks include what is called *continuous integration* (CI), which ensures the PR actually compiles on all platforms we support and not just the one the author is working on.
-The third group of checks are some automated code security checks that scan the code for common logic errors.

-This kind of automated checking are usually referred to as Continuous Integration (CI).
-GitHub will show the result of each check on the PR and also offers a convenient dashboard shown below to dive into all the details.

 ![Pull request overview]({% link /static/img/post_2024-02-18-how-its-made/PR.png %}){:width="100%"}